|| Eligibility and Pre-Award Issues | Application Process ||

 Which disciplines are eligible for the program?

 Elementary, middle, high school, community college and postsecondary educators and administrators in the fields of social sciences, humanities, foreign languages, and area studies are eligible to apply.
 In addition, curriculum specialists, librarians, museum educators, and media or resource specialists may apply if they have responsibility for curriculum in these fields.
+That said, please note that the seminars are designed for specific levels.
+If you are a postsecondary level educator, you will not be found eligible for a K-12 level seminar.

 Do you have any programs that are open to math and science educators?